NaeemHaque/NaeemHaque/README.md

 ![Anurag's GitHub stats](https://github.com/NaeemHaque/NaeemHaque/blob/main/mevn-light.png)

 ### Hi there 👋, This is Naeem 👨‍💻
  I'm from Sylhet, Bangladesh.
-I'm a software developer and currently working on MEVN stack.
+I'm a software engineer and currently working on MEVN stack.
 I am a quick learner and flexible to changes in the plans of senior and mentors.
 I really enjoy learning languages and frameworks.
 I like programming and my life goal is to help people with code.

 ### 💻 Languages